-14 Targeted Financial Sanctions Under other UN-Sanctions Regimes - Paragraph 22.32 and 22.34.
+&lt;sup>14 Targeted Financial Sanctions Under other UN-Sanctions Regimes - Paragraph 22.32 and 22.34.

-15 Targeted Financial Sanctions on Terrorism Financing - Paragraph 22.35 and 22.36.
+&lt;sup>15 Targeted Financial Sanctions on Terrorism Financing - Paragraph 22.35 and 22.36.

-- G 22.37 A Labuan KRI may advise the designated person, related party or any interested party to make an application to the Strategic Trade Controller under the STA to allow payments due under contracts entered into prior to the designation for the following16: - (i) frozen funds, - (ii) other financial assets or economic resources; or - (iii) blocked or rejected transaction. - 22.38 A Labuan KRI shall only proceed with the payments due under existing contracts upon receiving written authorisation from the Strategic Trade Controller under the STA16. - G 22.39 A Labuan KRI may advise the customer, related party or any interested party to make an application to the UNSC or its relevant Sanctions Committee to allow payments due under contracts entered into prior to the designation for the following17: - (i) frozen funds; - (ii) other financial assets or economic resources; or - (iii) blocked or rejected transaction. - 22.40 A Labuan KRI shall only proceed with the payments due under existing contracts upon receiving written authorisation from the UNSC or its relevant Sanctions Committee17.
+allow payments due under contracts entered into prior to the designation for the following:

+- (i) frozen funds, - (ii) other financial assets or economic resources; or - (iii) blocked or rejected transaction. - 22.40 A Labuan KRI shall only proceed with the payments due under existing contracts upon receiving written authorisation from the Strategic Trade Controller under the STA. - G 22.41 A Labuan KRI may advise the customer, related party or any interested party to make an application to the UNSC or its relevant Sanctions Committee to allow payments due under contracts entered into prior to the designation for the following: - (i) frozen funds; - (ii) other financial assets or economic resources; or - (iii) blocked or rejected transaction. - 22.42 A Labuan KRI shall only proceed with the payments due under existing contracts upon receiving written authorisation from the UNSC or its relevant Sanctions Committee.